 Master printer and artist, Damir Porobic, is in his eighth year teaching Printmaking, Photo and Digital Art and Design here at USM.
 He brings a deep passion for imaging technologies and practical experience in print publishing to the classroom.

 His parents were both teachers, so it seemed natural to him.
 “I always liked working with people,” he said.
 “Teaching is the best form of collaboration.”

 Porobic left his home region of former Yugoslavia to study in Arkansas when he was seventeen.
 In Arkansas, he focused on art.
 He worked with children doing pottery and did figure drawing with seniors.

-After graduating with honors, Porobic went to the Kansas City Art Institute and studied printmaking.
-Originally he chose the field because it was so new to him.
+After graduating with honors, Porobic went to the Kansas City Art Institute to study Printmaking.
+Originally he chose focus on Print because it was so unfamiliar to him.
 He was drawn in by how little he knew about the field and the equipment.
-“In undergraduate I studied all the hard things,” Porobic said.
-When he went to grad school in West Virginia, that hard work really paid off, he said.
-He was able to teach as he studied theory and continued to really investigate printmaking and digital art technology.

 He later attended grad school in West Virginia.
 He taught while studying art studio and theory, and continued to investigate printmaking and digital art technologies.

 Before USM, he taught at the Maine College of Art (MECA) and ran a master printing shop in Portland.
 At MECA he taught topic classes like War Time Impressions.
 This class focused on technology used for mass-producing posters that needed to be printed cheap and fast.